LaunchCodeEducation/liftoff-live-coding/fizzbuzz/README.md

 If the number is divisible by 15 you print the word "fizzbuzz".

-If the number is not divisible by 5, or 3 you print the owrd "fizzbuzz".</p>
+If the number is not divisible by 5, or 3 you print the integer as a string.</p>

 <h3>Example:</h3>